length

 The best way to reach Kii-Tanabe is by train (tickets not included and purchased locally).
 There are frequent trains from Kansai Airport, Osaka and Kyoto travelling southwards to Kii-Tanabe.
 Here the railway line parallels the coast and avoids the steep mountainous interior.
 The nearest major International Airport is Kansai (Osaka), from where you can take a 2-hour train journey to Kii-Tanabe.
 Train travel from Osaka to Kii-Tanabe takes just over 2 hours and from Kyoto approximately 2.5 to 3 hours.

 Kii-Tanabe is the gateway town to the Imperial Route of the Kumano Kodo and a city surrounded by the Pacific Ocean on one side and mountains on the other.
-The town is also home to the Tanabe Tourist Information Center – your tour orientation will be scheduled with the staff here.
+The town is also home to the Tanabe Tourist Information Center – this is where you will collect your orientation pack.
 This evening is free for you to explore the town – enjoy great atmosphere at the Ajikoji Restaurant and Entertainment District, and perhaps stroll down to the Ogigahama Beach for sunset views.

 Day 2: TAKIJIRI-OJI TO TSUGIZAKURA-OJI (17KM, 6–8 hours)